PdoyleC/PP2-Miscellaneous-Quiz/README.md

 [Back to contents](#contents)

-## Deployment and Development
+## Deployment

-The project was deployed to Github pages using the following steps:
+- The project was deployed to Github pages using the following steps:

-Log into Github and locate the [Github](https://pdoylec.github.io/PP2-The-General-Quiz-Of-Everything/).
+1. Log into Github and locate the [Github repository](https://pdoylec.github.io/PP2-The-General-Quiz-Of-Everything/).
+2. Click on the settings icon at the top of the repository.
+3. Scroll down until you come to the Github pages section
+   - On this part it says it now has it's own dedicated tab and to click check it out click this.
+4. Where it says **source** select **main**, next to this should say root.
+5. Click save, then refresh the page.

 ## Credits